mortar-works/mortar-website/src/site/use-cases/reducing-school-exclusions-in-cheshire.md

 Reach out for support
 ---------------------------------------------------------------------------------------------------------------------------------
-The cost of investing in health prevention is much lower than the cost of treatment after debilitation or disease occurs.
-Hoop'd delivers a powerful model for creating a tailored and trusted community navigation service for local residents, with the capacity to target specific groups and excluded users with more accessible touchpoints, signposting and referral.
+If you need to standardise your practices of assessment, signposting and referrral, and are looking at creating a single service or point of contact for your users, do get in touch.
+We deliver bespoke service design for creating tailored implementations of our Triage Tool and Hoop'd framework, saving time and money in the deployment of new services, the application of data sharing APIs, and the creation of algorithms for improving user experience and outcomes.

-If you are at a point where you need advice or support with developing a local community navigation service, and need help applying service design or technology to help reach your target users, please get in touch.
-Whatever type of service or local area partnership you are engaged in and whatever stage you are at in either delivery or planning, we can support you in designing and delivering the right service for you and your users.
-We are looking forward to hearing from you.
+Whatever stage you are at in either delivery or planning, we can support you in delivering the right service for you and your users and look forward to hearing from you.